VSC 251 Portfolio Workshop

 Course Description

-This course covers self-promotion and management techniques for the visual communications professional.
-Students develop materials designed to get the attention of potential clients or employers and culminates with a formal portfolio.
+This capstone course covers self-promotion and management techniques for the visual communications professional.
+Students develop materials designed to get the attention of potential clients or employers and culminates with a formal printed and web portfolio.
 Emphasis is placed on showcasing the student's individual talents along with scheduling, pricing, ethical guidelines, and media specification through a series of promotional projects.

 Required Text(s)